‘Dancing With The Stars’ 2017 Cast Update: Rumored Celebs And Returning Pros

 — Official DWTS (@DancingABC) February 10, 2017

-Maksim Chmerkovskiy isn’t planning on returning to DWTS since former pro cast member and fiancee, Peta Murgatoryd, gave birth to their son Shai on January 4.
+Maksim Chmerkovskiy isn’t planning on returning to DWTS since former pro cast member and fiancee, Peta Murgatoryd, gave birth to their son, Shai, on January 4.
 Maks just wants to focus on being a new father.
 He told People that coming from a “dirt broke family,” it’s nice to be able to afford to take time away from work to “enjoy and be proud of” the things they have.
 The Dancing with the Stars veteran told Bravo that he’s not interested at all in returning to the show at this point.

-According to Radaronline,others stars are making news when it comes to Dancing with the Stars 2017 cast include.
+According to Radar Online, others stars are making news when it comes to Dancing with the Stars 2017 cast include.
 A show insider shares that Derek Hough isn’t coming back for Season 24.
 Ratings are predicted to be lower, but still hold strong.

 Other rumors about which celebrities are joining the cast of Dancing with the Stars 2017 season include Nick Viall of The Bachelor.
 The Dancing with the Stars insider says Nick isn’t even being considered as a contestant for the 2017 cast this spring.